 Stipulate a bonus clause in your contract if you deliver before deadline.
 Or raise your prices because you know you can deliver faster than others.

 Do Extra Work

 Delight your client by adding a few more features than they asked for, as a gift.
 They'll owe you for that and be more loyal.
 Just don't overdo it and get a client used to something extra on every project - gifts have an impact only when they're unplanned.

 Sit on Work

-Put away the finisehd work and wait a few extra days to show the work closer to the estimated date.
-This way you avoid the conversation a client on why you’re so early and make the client suspect you estimated later on purpose.
+Put away the finished work and wait a few extra days to show the work closer to the estimated date.
+This way you avoid a potentially awkward conversation with your client.
+They will definitely ask you why you're so early and might even suspect you made a bad proposal on purpose.